jekyll/jekyll-mentions/README.md

 [@benbalter](https://instagram.com/benbalter)
 ```

-Now, let's say you have a single file where you DON'T want your mentions to become mentionable, AKA you want that to stay plain text.
+Now, let's say you have a single file where you _don't_ want your mentions to become mentionable, AKA you want that to stay plain text.
 You can do that by specifying `false` in the frontmatter of that file:

 ```yaml
 jekyll-mentions: false